New coronavirus testing site to be available in Mission

 According to a news release by sent by Gonzalez’ office, testing at the site will be available to people experiencing at least one coronavirus-related symptom starting Wednesday.

-The new testing site will be at the Veteran’s Memorial Pavilion – located at 300 South Inspiration Road.
+The new testing site will be at the Granjeno City Hall – located at 6603 South FM 494.

-To schedule an appointment, Hidalgo County residents can call 512-883-2400 or visit the Texas COVID test website.
+To schedule an appointment, Hidalgo County residents can call 512-883-2400 or visit the Texas COVID test webiste.

-Correction: This story has been corrected to fix the spelling of "Mission."

 More News